SizeCredit/size-solidity/README.md

 - creating a FOL/SOL decreases a loanOffer maxAmount
 - repay should never DoS due to underflow
 - only FOLs can be claimed(??)
+- a loan is liquidatable if a user is liquidatable (CR < LCR)

 References